 Here’s an example of phishing on a webpage:

 The first line of defence against phishing is an anti-spam/anti-phishing filter.
-Cogeco Security Services will protect you against phishing and other internet threats and are included with most of our Internet packages.
+Cogeco Security Services, included with most of our Internet packages, protects you against phishing and other internet threats.

-If you receive this type of email that seems to be from Cogeco, please forward it to:
+If you receive a suspicious email that seems to be from Cogeco, please forward it to:

 Delete the email after you have forwarded it.